Get started with Optimizely Opal tools

 - Each tool validates the token and impersonates the authenticated user for all CMS API calls.

-This ensures all content operations respect the user's CMS permissions.
-Users can only read, create, edit, or delete content they can access.
+The authentication flow ensures all content operations respect each user's CMS permissions.
+Each user can only read, create, edit, or delete content they have permission to access.

 Available tools